If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 To determine your openSuSE version and your system architecture version you can type:

 For all openSUSE users, after installing this latest alsa, its easiest to reboot (to reload this updated alsa driver) then again go through all of the previous steps in this page, to see if you can get your sound working under the new alsa.
-Note one may still not have sound, and you may need to edit your /etc/modprobe.d/sound file (see STEP-5 below), and add a model specification.
+Note one may still not have sound, and you may need to edit your /etc/modprobe.d/sound file (refer Section 8), and add a model specification.
 Also, if the above alsa update restores your sound, then be careful about applying further updates of alsa.
 The alsa rpms on this web site are very "cutting edge", they are built regularly, and they could have recently introduced bugs that have not been fixed yet.
 Hence once you get your sound working, you should remove this "cutting edge" multimedia repository (while still keeping the installed rpms).

 Updating alsa via tarball